Dornavineeth/open-unlearning/docs/contributing.md

-# Contribute to Open Unlearning
+# Contributing

 Everyone is welcome to contribute, and every contribution is valued.
-While code contributions are important, there are many other ways to support the community, answering questions, assisting others, and improving documentation are all immensely valuable.
+Aside from coding components, answering questions, assisting others, and improving documentation are all appreciated.

 You can also help by spreading the word!
-If you find this project useful, consider giving the repository a ⭐️ to show your support.
+If you find this project useful, please share it with others, cite it, link it on your repositories and posts, or simply ⭐️ the repo to show your support.

-This guide was heavily inspired by the awesome [transformers](https://github.com/huggingface/transformers/blob/main/CONTRIBUTING.md) guide to contributing.
+> 🤝 This guide is heavily borrowed by the awesome [transformers](https://github.com/huggingface/transformers/blob/main/CONTRIBUTING.md) guide to contributing.

-## Ways to contribute
+## Ways to Contribute

-There are several ways you can contribute to Open Unlearning:
+There are several ways you can contribute to OpenUnlearning:

 * Fix issues with the existing code.
 * Submit issues related to bugs or desired new features.